MichaelAblerCode/next_pagesrouter_ssr_ssg_isr_csr/README.md

 ### Contributions

 Contributions to this document are welcome!
 I encourage the community to suggest improvements, correct errors, or propose additional examples to enhance its value.
 To contribute, please fork the repository on GitHub, submit pull requests with your changes, or open issues to discuss ideas.
 All contributions will be reviewed to ensure alignment with the document’s purpose and quality standards.
-Note that the document is licensed under CC BY-ND 4.0, meaning only the official, unmodified version may be distributed publicly, but your contributions can be incorporated into updates by the author.
+Note that the document is licensed under the BSD 3-Clause License, meaning contributions must retain the copyright notice and license terms, and your contributions can be incorporated into updates by the author.
 For details, see the [CONTRIBUTING.md](CONTRIBUTING.md) file in the repository.

 # Table of Contents